Web Loom logo

 function GreenhouseList() {

-const greenHouses = useObservable(vm.data$, []);
+const greenHouses = useSignal(vm.data$);

-const isLoading = useObservable(vm.isLoading$, true);
+const isLoading = useSignal(vm.isLoading$);

-const error = useObservable(vm.error$, null);
+const error = useSignal(vm.error$);

 }